TuringLang/IRTracker.jl/README.md

   recursive tracking).
 - The purpose of `tapeify` is to make tape references (`@i` in the output) that actually point to the last usage of a SSA variable (since that can happen multiple times in a loop).
+- There are some splice-in `QuoteNode`s.
+These result from inlined literal values known at the time of the transformation (either because they are statically determined, such as IR indices/locations, or because they result from literals in the original code).

 ## Contexts